About Us

 al Mawrid Arab Center for the Study of Art

 al Mawrid is a global nexus for research on the visual arts.
-It is building an archival resource for scholarship on the region and a structure for international collaboration in the form of conferences, colloquia, and research fellowship.
+It is building an archival resource for scholarship on the region and a structure for international collaboration in the form of conferences, colloquia, and research fellowships.

-A major aim of the al Mawrid is to investigate paths and practices for teaching art based on regional theoretical perspectives.
+A major aim of al Mawrid is to investigate paths and practices for teaching art based on regional theoretical perspectives.
 This focus situates this research into an expanded and revised chronology of early modern and modern forms of the region’s culture.
 It moves away from presumed accounts by focusing on the region’s contribution to modernism beyond art historical and historical assumptions.

 The Arab Art Archive builds upon an initiative led by Salwa Mikdadi in the mid-1980s, under the name of ICWA/Cultural & Visual Art Resource, to archive and study the art of the Arab world.
-That initiative involved documenting artists’ responses to a range of social, political and environmental issues, notably wars in Lebanon and Iraq, and the field research it entailed resulted in the creation of an artist-database, audio and video interviews, and publications now housed in the Salwa Mikdadi Papers at the NYU Library.
+That initiative involved documenting artists’ responses to a range of social, political, and environmental issues, notably wars in Lebanon and Iraq, and the field research it entailed resulted in the creation of an artist-database, audio and video interviews, and publications now housed in the Salwa Mikdadi Papers at the NYU Library.

 Renewing that earlier archival project within the context of a global research university, the Arab Art Archive seeks not only to consolidate the documentary record for students and scholars worldwide, but also to use that record to develop new historiographic frameworks that move beyond established paradigms in the discipline of art history.
 To this end, al Mawrid pairs the construction of its archive with a range of endeavors, both scholarly and artistic, to identify new categories of analysis and interpretation that re-frame the history of modern art both regionally and globally.